Dominic Murgido

 A letter to those that are grieving

 No one knows how to react to the death of a loved one.
 No one knows what to say or how to say it.
 That’s why the common “Sorry for your Loss” is everywhere.
 It’s no one’s fault, it is us, as a society, we have no grip on death’s reality and how to respond to it.
+We are grief illiterate.

 Everyone is angry about losing someone and angry against certain people, institutions, and themselves.
 It’s ok to be angry, just don’t stay there too long.
 Guilt is another emotion you’ll feel, mostly because you’re angry among other things and that leads to anxiety.